csanyipal/ajqvue/test/AjqvueTest_Readme.txt

 	c.
 Edit/View Forms Cutting, Copying, and Pasting.

-4. Test Query Table Tool (Each Supported Database Application)
+4. Test Query Frame Tool (Each Supported Database Application)

 	a.
 Execute SELECT * FROM xxxxtypes.
 Where xxxx stands for the associated database application, ie mysql, hsql.